joschel7/eda-telemetry-lab/README.md

 There are two variants for deploying the lab:

 - **Using Containerlab**:
-    The simulated SR Linux nodes, client containers and the telemetry stack are deployed using Containerlab.
-This deployment variant requires a license for EDA, as the simulated SR Linux nodes are deployed outside of EDA.
+    The simulated SR Linux nodes and client containers are deployed using Containerlab while the telemetry stack runs in Kubernetes via Helm.
+This deployment variant requires a license for EDA as the simulated SR Linux nodes are deployed outside of EDA.
 On the positive side, using Containerlab allows for live traffic generation using iperf.
 - **Using CX** (EDA Simulation Platform):
     The simulated SR Linux nodes are spawned in EDA CX and thus do not require a license.
-The telemetry stack for convenience is deployed using Containerlab.
+The telemetry stack is also deployed in Kubernetes using Helm.
 This deployment variant does not require a license but does not support traffic generation with iperf.

 This README focuses on the Containerlab deployment variant as it leverages iperf-generated traffic for demonstration purposes.
 See [cx/README.md](cx/README.md) for the CX deployment variant.